rsolter/rsolter.github.io/_posts/2019-12-29-HowIMadeThis.md

 title: How I built this portfolio
 categories: [Jekyll, GitHub, reference]
 date: 2019-12-29
-excerpt: "Using Jekyll to create a portfolio from my GitHub repository"
+excerpt: "Using jekyll and minimal mistakes to create a portfolio from my GitHub repository"
 ---

 # How I made this